jonmikeli/docs/aspire/README.md

 # Introduction

-This section contains Aspire related content, with different type of solutions, projects or uses.
+This section contains Aspire related content, with different types of solutions, projects or uses.